feizc/Visual-LLaMA/README.md

-# Visual-LLaMA
+# Open LLaMA Eyes to See the World

-Open LLaMA Eyes to See the World
+This project aims to fine-tune LLaMA for visual understanding.